msantos/srly/README.md

         Sets the terminal attributes of the serial device.

-        _Warning: the contents of Termios are passed directly to tcsettr(3).
-If the system tcsettr(3) does not check if the structure is valid, it may cause the library to crash, causing the Erlang VM to crash._
+        Warning: the contents of Termios are passed directly to tcsettr(3).
+If the system tcsettr(3) does not perform any validation of the structure, it's possible the Erlang VM will crash.

     serctl:cfsetispeed(Termios, Speed) -> Termios1